-The SEA and the SPS continue to strive for a relationship that is focused on providing the best possible learning environment for students.
+The SEA and the Seattle Public Schools continue to strive for a relationship that is focused on providing the best possible learning environment for students.
 The organizational structures described below will help to advance collaboration as we work toward this goal.
-There is not the luxury of time - each day that passes without every effort being made to insure that all students can reach the standards set by the SPS for every student to be able to know and do upon graduation is a breach of our collective responsibility to provide a quality education.
-Paraprofessionals, SAEOPS and Certificated staff are all part of the process.
-The principles and beliefs set forth in the Preamble of this contract will guide the work of the committee.
+SPS recognizes that commitment to institutionalizing racial equity is essential for the success of all learning communities; therefore, all organizational structures must commit to make racial equity at the core of their charge(s).
+There is not the luxury of time - each day that passes without every effort being made to ensure that all students can reach the standards set by SPS for every student to be able to know and do upon graduation is a breach of our collective responsibility to provide a quality education.
+Paraprofessionals, SAEOPS, and Certificated staff are all part of the process.
+The principles and beliefs set forth in the Preamble of this Agreement will guide the work detailed below.